KingJA/MagicMirror/README.md

 [中文文档](README-ch.md)

-It's a little bit different from other library.
-A MagicMirror,support multiple shape for ImageView.
+It's a little bit different from other library, supports multiple shape for ImageView,and some most common filter.
 CLICK THE ***STAR***  if it's useful to you.

+## Features
+* Basic Sharp : some most common sharps.
+    * rect
+    * circle
+    * roundRect
+    * oval
+    * polygon
+* Mask Sharp : any shapes based on mask picture.
+* Filter : some most common filters.
+    * gray
+    * oldPicture
+    * saturation

 ## Preview